 The Highway Authority's approach is to restrict the use of direction signs to public buildings and attractions, except where large numbers of visitors from outside the area are expected on a regular basis.

-If you would like a white on brown tourism sign to your visitor attraction, you need to apply to us using the form attached to this page.
-However, before you send us your application form and application fee it is advisable to contact us first to see whether your facility could qualify for tourist signs.
+If you'd like a white on brown tourism sign to your visitor attraction, you need to apply to us using the form attached to this page.
+However, before you send us your application form and application fee it's advisable to contact us first to see whether your facility could qualify for tourist signs.

-We are currently undertaking a Highways Asset Review and Reduction Programme to review the need for existing signs and, where they are to be kept, whether they can be moved or changed to reduce their visual impact.
+We're currently undertaking a highways asset review and reduction programme to review the need for existing signs and, where they are to be kept, whether they can be moved or changed to reduce their visual impact.

 This project will be used to develop best practice guides to help reduce transport-related clutter around the county.